coldshrine/study-notes/papers/out-of-the-tar-pit.md

 There are major advantages from adopting relational representation of data such no concern with data access paths.

 Finally, integrity of constraints provide big benefits for maintaining consistency of state in a _declarative_ manner.

+#### Benefits of control

+Control is _avoided_ completely.
+In FRP the logic consist simply of a set of equations with no intrinsic ordering or control flow at all.

+An _infrastructure_ which supports FRP may well make use of _implicit_ parallelism to improve its performance.

+It is also much easier to create distributed implementations.